Query

 For a comprehensive listing of NASPA registration policies, please visit this page.

-IMPORTANT NOTE: Institute participants are strongly encouraged to also attend the 2023 NASPA AVP Symposium, which will take place in the same location immediately following the institute.
+IMPORTANT NOTE: Institute participants are strongly encouraged to also attend the 2024 NASPA AVP Symposium, which will take place in the same location immediately following the institute.
 A registration fee discount of 25% will be offered to institute participants who attend the symposium.
 Upon completion of your institute registration, you will receive an email confirmation that contains a discount code for you to apply to your registration for the symposium.
-Learn more about the 2023 NASPA AVP Symposium.
+Please visit the 2024 NASPA AVP Symposium website to learn more.

 NASPA Member